Quantum Entanglement, Stratified Spaces, and Topological Matter: Towards Entanglement-Sensitive Langlands Data: Relation to Quantum Geometric Tensor and Quantum Fisher Information

 In particular, if the state is separable at $\bk$ (i.e.\ $C(\bk)=0$), then $\mathcal Q^{(S)}_{ij}(\bk)=0$ and $\mathcal F^{\rm Q,(S)}_{\lambda\lambda}(\bk)=0$ for any witness \(S\), as desired.
 Summing \eqref{eq:pointwise-ineqs} on an FHS mesh and applying Cauchy-Schwarz inequality, the upper bound of $\nu_S$ \eqref{eq:S-QGT-integrated} is given as

 From \eqref{eq:two-band-QGT}, $g_{\lambda\lambda}=\tfrac{1}{4}\,|\partial_\lambda\hat{\bm n}|^2$ and

 so, using \eqref{eq:QFI=4g}, variations of the complex A/B coherence are controlled by the QFI:

-Equations \eqref{eq:pointwise-ineqs}-\eqref{eq:coherence-derivative} quantify the intuition that large $S$-filtered responses require regions where both the curvature and the FS metric are appreciable (e.g.\ Dirac vicinities in the Haldane phase diagram), and they vanish in parameter regions where the one‑particle state is separable.
+Equations \eqref{eq:pointwise-ineqs}-\eqref{eq:coherence-derivative} quantify the intuition that large $S$-filtered responses require regions where both the curvature and the FS metric are appreciable.
+In the present single-particle setting, ``separable'' means mode-separable across the \(A|B\) partition, namely \(v_A(\bk)=0\) or \(v_B(\bk)=0\).
+This occurs at the Bloch-sphere poles and, in the Haldane model, in particular at Dirac points where the local pseudospin becomes fully sublattice polarized.
+This local separability should not be confused with the global quantum phase transition itself, although the gap-closing points lie on the boundary where the topological chamber changes.

 In the two-band case, equality in \eqref{eq:S-QFI-upper-by-QFI} occurs if and only if $|\eta|=1$.
 With $S'=-\cos\theta\,\sigma_x+\sin\theta\,\sigma_y$, this means $n_z(\lambda)=0$ and $\arg(v_A v_B^\ast)=-\theta$, i.e. $|v_A|=|v_B|=1/\sqrt2$, therefore concurrence $C=1$ and the state is maximally entangled.
 We randomly sample interior $\bk$ points from the BZ boundary and plot $\big(\mathcal F^{\rm Q}_\lambda,\ \mathcal F^{\rm Q,(S)}_\lambda\big)$ in Fig.~\ref{fig:placeholder} (h).
 All points lie below the $y=x$ line, confirming $\mathcal F^{\rm Q,(S)}\le\mathcal F^{\rm Q}$ (eq.~\eqref{eq:S-QFI-upper-by-QFI}) and the linear control by $\|P^\perp S' P^\perp\|$.